Kings and Queens of the Minor Arcana

 THE KINGS

 As we just reminded ourselves, the Tarot tradition goes back to the Middle-Ages in Europe.
 We can't forget what important role Kings and Queens played back then.
 Kings were considered divine for centuries.
-They were guides, fathers of the 'nation, chosen by (the) God(s) to lead their people.
+They were guides, father figures chosen by (the) God(s) to lead their people.
 Kings were, by default, positive figures.
 They guaranteed the stability of a Kingdom.
 They cared for security and justice and would protect the people from invasions and aggressions.

 Unless surrounded by a negative spread or reversed, the King is always a strong positive figure in a Tarot spread.
-It often represents an important man in the questioner's life or the questioner himself if a man.
+It often represents an important man in the sitter's life or themselves if they identify as a man.
 The Kings of the minor suits also reflect a certain aspect or face of the Emperor in the deck.

 THE QUEENS

 But even when drawn upside, they're more complex and contrasted than the Kings.
-Mostly because in the Middle Ages, women were not only considered inferior to men, they were always a possible danger.
+Mostly because of the origins of Tarot (the Middle Ages again...) where women were not only considered inferior to men, they were always a possible danger.

 These aspects can be used or not in a reading depending on your culture, background but above all, the energy of the session you're in.

 The Queens are always highly related to the practical intelligence.
-The intellect serving a true purpose.
+They stand for the intellect serving a true purpose.